 Mormon apostles Heber C. Kimball and Orson Hyde ordered the killing of apostate Lambert Symes, who subsequently "disappeared without a trace."

-Tensions with other communities continued to escalate, and, a year later, over 2,000 armed anti-Mormons marched on Nauvoo.
-Young decided that it was no longer wise to stay in the area.
-He led his flock west in 1846 to the Utah Territory and settled in the Salt Lake Valley.
-Although the territory was remote, difficulties between Mormons and non-Mormons did not cease for long.
-Young and his followers would become instrumental in founding the state of Utah.
+Tensions with other communities continued to escalate, and a year later, over 2,000 armed anti-Mormons marched on Nauvoo.
+Young decided it was no longer wise to stay in the area, leading his flock west in 1846.

 Completing a treacherous thousand-mile exodus, an ill and exhausted Brigham Young and fellow members of the Church of Jesus Christ of Latter-Day Saints arrived in Utah's Great Salt Lake Valley on July 24, 1847.